HallLabs/tracy_matdb/docs/matdbyml.rst

    ways for training and validation tests.

-The follow examples will assume the use of the VASP calculator, examples of how to configure the other calculators are provided in the :doc:`calculators` section:
+The follow examples will assume the use of the VASP calculator, examples of how to configure the other calculators are provided in :doc:`calculator`.

 `species` Option
 ----------------